petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-routes-with-custom-elements.md

 Once saved, Liferay creates a widget named J1V3-Remote-App, which you can deploy to Site Pages like any other Page widget.
 It appears under the selected Portlet Category Name.

 Since J1V3-Remote-App is instanceable, you can add many of them to a page, each with its own independent configuration.
-For this tutorial, add the widget to a page twice.
+For this example, add the widget to a page twice.

 ![Deploy two instances of the J1V3-Remote-App widget.](./using-routes-with-custom-elements/images/04.png)